stanfordnlp/stanza/_pages/models.md

 ### Downloading and Using Models

-Downloading models for human languages of your interest for use in the StanfordNLP pipeline is as simple as
+Downloading a language pack (a set of machine learning models for a human language that you wish to use in the StanfordNLP pipeline) is as simple as

 ```python
 >>> import stanfordnlp
 >>> stanfordnlp.download('ar')    # replace "ar" with the language code or treebank code you need, see below
 ```

 The language code or treebank code can be looked up in the next section.
-If only the language code is specified, we will download the default models for that language (indicated by <i class="fas fa-check" style="color:#33a02c"></i> in the table), which are the models trained on the largest treebank available in that language.
-If you really care about the models of a specific treebank, you can also download the corresponding models with the treebank code.
+If only the language code is specified, we will download the default models for that language.
+If you are seeking the language pack built from a specific treebank, you can download the corresponding models with the appropriate treebank code.

-To use the default model for any language, simply build the pipeline as follows
+To use the default language pack for any language, simply build the pipeline as follows

 ```python
 >>> nlp = stanfordnlp.Pipeline(lang="es")    # replace "es" with the language of interest